 A widespread, heavy-snow event over a highly populated area such as the Boston-to-Washington Interstate 95 corridor will yield a high ranking on the NESIS scale.
 A Category 1 winter storm is considered "notable," while a Category 5 snowstorm is classified as "extreme."

 For many cities along the Interstate 95 corridor, the late-January-through-February peak in major Northeast winter storms is highly evident in their average snowfall during that time period.

 New York City, Philadelphia and Washington each typically receive more of their seasonal snow between Jan.
 16 and Feb.
 29 than over the rest of the winter combined.

 HOW ONE POINT ON A MAP CAN DETERMINE WHETHER I-95 CORRIDOR SEES SNOW OR RAIN FROM A NORTHEAST SNOWSTORM

 The average snowfall in Central Park over the entire winter is 29.8 inches, but in an average year, more than half of that falls from late January through February.
 This holds true in Philly and the nation's capital as well.

 There have been only two Category 5 winter storms on the NESIS scale since 1956.
 The first was the "Storm of the Century" in March 1993, and that was followed by the "Blizzard of '96" just three years later in January 1996.

-You can read more about those two storms, as well as five other memorable Northeast snowstorms, at this link.
+Click here to read more about those two winter storms, as well as five other memorable Northeast snowstorms.